venyige/AWS-Lambda-with-S3-full-anatomy/readme.md

     name: aws
     runtime: dotnetcore2.1
 ```
-To produce a proper payload, the serverless offers a template which can be save like:
+To produce a proper payload, the serverless offers a template which can be saved like:
 ```
 sls generate-event --type aws:s3 --stage local>>event_payload.json
 ```